Investing Insights

 Wise plc (WISE.L): Payment Rails, Costco Economics, and a Nasdaq Dual Listing

-Wise is the UK-listed fintech routing payments under 70 countries' banks, set for a Nasdaq dual listing in May 2026.
-We unpack the seven domestic payment rails, the take-rate compression flywheel, and four catalysts on our radar.
+The UK fintech routing payments under 70 countries' banking systems, headed for a Nasdaq dual listing in May 2026.
+Seven domestic payment rails, a Costco-style take-rate flywheel that gets cheaper as it scales, and four catalysts on our radar.

 ·8 min read